History of the University of California, Riverside: The Hinderaker administration, 1960s and 1970s

 Through the 1960s, UCR's enrollment had risen to a plateau of approximately 5,000 students, then it leveled off and began to steadily decrease during the 1970s.
 The main reason was air pollution.
 By 1972, UCR's official description in the UC statewide undergraduate admissions packet was already openly disclosing that Riverside was "hot with too much smog ....
 We are not perfect."
+(In the era before the World Wide Web, college applicants had to obtain mailing addresses from published hard copy directories of colleges and universities, then write by mail to request admissions materials.)
 One thing that helped to keep the campus alive was UC's redirection policy, under which undergraduate applicants denied admission to the campus of their choice were offered spaces at less popular campuses like Riverside.
 However, Hinderaker explained in 1972: "Redirection has been a negative rather than a plus.
 Some come with a chip on their shoulders so big they never give the campus a chance.
 They poison the attitudes of the students around them."
 In 1973, Riverside's Mayor Ben H. Lewis asked Governor Ronald Reagan to declare the South Coast Air Basin a disaster area.
 This caused Riverside to become famous throughout the United States for its air pollution and had disastrous effects on student enrollment and faculty recruitment at UCR.
 According to Hinderaker:

 Rumors circulated that the campus would close.
 UC President David S. Saxon publicly suggested closing Riverside.
+In response, faculty members began to wryly call Riverside the "Hard-Luck Campus".
 Governor Jerry Brown proposed a merger with Cal State San Bernardino.
 Hinderaker developed UCR's competitive Biomedical Program and popular Business Administration Program partly as means of assuaging the enrollment problems created by Riverside's air quality.
 He also established UCR's graduate schools of education and administration, streamlined UCR's departmental structure, and presided over the establishment of the UCR/California Museum of Photography during this period.